head-first-csharp/fourth-edition/README.md

-# Head First C#, 4th Edition (2020)
+# Head First C#, 4th Edition
-This project contains source code, graphics, and downloadable PDFs for the projects in the 4th edition of *Head First C#* (O'Reilly Media 2020).
+This GitHub project contains source code, downloadable PDFs, graphics, and additional files for the projects in the 4th edition of *Head First C#* (O'Reilly Media 2020).

 ## Read the first four chapters today!